nqmn/mathkids/README.md

 - **Offline Ready** - Works without an internet connection once loaded, making it safe and accessible anywhere.
 - **Fast & Lightweight** - Optimized for quick loading and smooth performance.

+## 📊 Game Mechanics Explained

+### 📈 Adaptive Difficulty

+The game's difficulty level (from 1 to 15+) is dynamic and adjusts in real-time based on your performance:
+- **Starting Difficulty:** Determined by the age you enter at the welcome screen.
+- **Increasing Difficulty:** When you answer a question correctly and quickly (under 3 seconds), the difficulty level increases, presenting you with more challenging problems.
+- **Maintaining Difficulty:** If you answer correctly but take a bit longer (3-5 seconds), the difficulty level remains the same.
+- **Decreasing Difficulty:** If you answer incorrectly, or correctly but very slowly (over 5 seconds), the difficulty level decreases (but never below 1), ensuring the game remains challenging but not frustrating.

+This adaptive system ensures that the questions are always tailored to your current skill level, providing an optimal learning experience.

+### ⭐ Score Calculation

+Your in-game score reflects your progress and accuracy during a session:
+- **Points per Question:** For each correct answer, you earn points equal to `current_difficulty_level * 10`.
+- **Higher Difficulty, Higher Reward:** This means that solving problems at higher difficulty levels yields significantly more points, encouraging you to improve and challenge yourself.

+### 🧠 Math Power Level Calculation

+At the end of each game session, a unique "Math Power Level" (ranging from 50 to 200) is calculated.
+This level provides a comprehensive assessment of your math skills, taking into account multiple factors:

+1.  **Base from Difficulty:** Your final difficulty level reached contributes a significant portion (`final_difficulty_level * 7`).
+2.  **Accuracy Bonus:** Your overall accuracy (percentage of correct answers) is heavily rewarded.
+Higher accuracy leads to a substantial bonus, with a power curve that gives extra credit for near-perfect performance.
+3.  **Dynamic Speed Bonus:** How quickly you answer questions matters!
+A bonus is awarded if your average answer time is below a dynamic threshold.
+This threshold adjusts based on the question's difficulty, meaning you're not penalized for taking slightly longer on harder problems.
+The faster you are relative to the expected time, the higher this bonus.
+4.  **Consistency Bonus:** A small portion of your total score is added as a bonus, rewarding consistent performance throughout the game.

+These factors are combined and then normalized to a fun, easy-to-understand scale from 50 to 200.
+A higher "Math Power Level" indicates stronger overall math proficiency, combining knowledge, speed, and consistency.

+### ⚡ Technical Features
+- **Fully Responsive** - Works seamlessly on desktop, tablet, and mobile devices.
+- **Zero Installation** - A single `index.html` file that runs directly in any modern web browser.
+- **Offline Ready** - Works without an internet connection once loaded, making it safe and accessible anywhere.
+- **Fast & Lightweight** - Optimized for quick loading and smooth performance.

 ## 🎯 How to Play

 ### 1. Welcome Screen 👋